← Back to work

 AR Built in Snapchat Lens Studio

-Based on that feedback we made targeted changes: moved the marker tracking to a more central position, trimmed the text and added visual imagery, introduced a "Look around" prompt for the rear camera, and added a face filter trigger.
-Smiling or opening your mouth plays a sea lion sound.
+We went back in with specific fixes: moved the marker tracking to a more central position, cut the text down significantly and added imagery to carry more of the information, introduced a "Look around" prompt for the rear camera, and added a face filter.
+Smiling or opening your mouth plays a sea lion sound, which immediately made the experience feel more playful and alive.

 Second iteration

 The second round of testing led to another set of refinements.
-We added a soundboard, buttons users could press to hear different sea lion calls, which made the educational layer feel more interactive rather than just informational.
-Image resolution in the marker tracking was improved, and we added a specific call to action linking to a conservation site.
+We added a soundboard, a set of buttons users could press to hear different sea lion calls.
+It sounds like a small addition, but it shifted the whole tone of the experience from educational to genuinely interactive.
+People spent longer in the experience and were more likely to find the conservation link.